Correa's time: Late HR helps Astros top Bosox in ALCS opener - WHIZ News

 Hernández opened a three-run third with his soaring homer to center field to tie it at 1-all.

 Xander Bogaerts walked with one out and Rafael Devers singled.
 J.D.
 Martinez hit a grounder to Altuve for what should have been a routine play.
-But the ball grazed his glove and rolled between his legs to allow Martinez to reach and Bogaerts to score to put Boston up 2-1.
+But the ball grazed the second baseman’s glove and rolled between his legs for an error that allowed Martinez to reach and Bogaerts to score to put Boston up 2-1.

 Hunter Renfroe then hit an RBI double to left field to extend it to 3-1 before Houston’s two brightest stars came through late.